 Applying IFRS: Practical Training Course

-Join this training course to understand how to practically apply IFRS, successfully tackle evolving technical challenges, and understand the practical impact for your business in time for your reporting season.
+Understand how to practically apply IFRSs, successfully tackle evolving technical challenges, and understand the practical impact for your business in time for your reporting season.

 Get your technical IFRS reporting questions answered one-on-one by the expert.
+Prepare for S1 and S2.
 Learn how to navigate the practical challenges of updated standards and their application in depth.
 Ensure your reporting processes are optimised for efficiency and compliance with the latest requirements.
 Earn a certificate of attendance for your training.